Velocity averaging for diffusive transport equations with discontinuous flux: Introduction

 Let us remark that in the case when the coefficients in \eqref{d-p-1} are regular, the theory of existence and uniqueness for appropriate Cauchy problems is well-established (see e.g. \cite{CP, CK, GKM}).
 Nevertheless, concrete applications such as flow in porous media very often occur in highly heterogeneous environment causing rather rough coefficients in \eqref{d-p-1} (e.g. during $CO_2$ sequestration process \cite{JMN}).
 Furthermore, even in a simplified situation in which the diffusion is neglected such as a road traffic with variable number of lanes \cite{BKT2009-multilanes}, the Buckley-Leverett equation in a layered porous medium \cite{AndrCances, Kaas}, and sedimentation applications \cite{9, BurgerEtAl, Die1, Die2}, the flux is as a rule discontinuous.

 However, due to obvious technical obstacles, most of the previous literature was dedicated either to homogeneous degenerate parabolic equations or to equations where the flux and diffusion are regular functions (e.g. \cite{BK, Car, CdB, CP, VH}).
-We mention here \cite{HKMP} where \eqref{d-p-1} was considered with the flux $\mff(t,\mx,\lambda)$ (merely) continuous with respect to $\lambda$ and belonging to ${\rm L}^p$, $p>2$, with respect to $\mx \in \R^d$.
+We mention \cite{HKMP} where \eqref{d-p-1} was considered with the flux $\mff(t,\mx,\lambda)$ (merely) continuous with respect to $\lambda$ and belonging to ${\rm L}^p$, $p>2$, with respect to $\mx \in \R^d$.
 Here, we are able to improve the result by relaxing the assumption of $p$ to $p>1$.
 More precise explanation can be found in Section 5.
-As we shall see, our tool is robust enough to capture cases of quite rough fluxes and degenerate diffusion at the same time (see Theorem \ref{main-tvr}).